 An introduction to the complementary but different roles of sensory systems and perceptual processes as related to how humans sense, perceive, think about, and react to the world.
 The basics of biological processes, neural anatomy, physiology, and psychophysics will be covered.
-Prerequisite: PSYC 1301.
-Usually offered once per year.
+Prerequisite: Sophomore standing